Sandhya-Thakur/chat-box/README.md

 ChatGTP and Next.js Integration

-This repository demonstrates the integration of ChatGTP and Next.js.
-ChatGTP is a powerful chatbot platform that allows you to easily create and manage chatbots for your website or app.
+This repository demonstrates the integration of ChatGPT and Next.js.
+ChatGPT is a powerful chatbot platform that allows you to easily create and manage chatbots for your website or app.
 Next.js is a popular framework for building server-rendered React applications.

-In this example, we will be using ChatGTP to create a simple chatbot that greets the user and provides information about the weather.
+In this example, we will be using ChatGPT to create a simple chatbot that greets the user and provides information about the weather.
 We will then integrate this chatbot into a Next.js application.

 Getting Started
-First, you will need to sign up for a ChatGTP account and create a new chatbot.
-You can find detailed instructions on how to do this in the ChatGTP documentation.
+First, you will need to sign up for a ChatGPT account and create a new chatbot.
+You can find detailed instructions on how to do this in the ChatGPT documentation.

 Once you have created your chatbot, you will need to obtain the chatbot's API key.
-This can be found in the ChatGTP dashboard under the "Settings" tab.
+This can be found in the ChatGPT dashboard under the "Settings" tab.

 Clone this repository to your local machine.